zokl/homekit-doorman/README.md

 # Doorman HomeKit System
 System of a doorbell and smart lock integration into Apple HomeKit.
 The project platform is ESP8266 - WeMos D1 Mini.
+Target door phone system is [Fermax](https://github.com/zokl/homekit-doorman/blob/master/doc/Fermax%20CityMax%20Universal%20%20Intercom%20Handset%20Data%20Sheet.pdf).

 The SW part of the project is based on  https://github.com/maximkulkin/esp-homekit-demo.